 The Compensation Committee reviews recommendations for executive compensation, including incentive compensation and stock incentive plans and makes recommendations to the Board of Directors concerning levels of compensation of our executive officers and other key managerial personnel as well as the adoption of incentive and stock plans.
-Pursuant to this Committee's charter, this Committee's authority generally includes the authority to do each of the following:
+Pursuant to this Committee's charter (a copy of the Compensation Committee's Charter is available on our Internet website at www.claruscorp.com, at the tab "Corporate Governance"), this Committee's authority generally includes the authority to do each of the following:

-1. To assist the Board of Directors in developing and evaluating potential candidates for executive positions, including the Executive Chairman, and to oversee the development of executive succession plans.

-- 2. To review and approve corporate goals and objectives with respect to compensation for the Company's Executive Chairman, evaluate the Executive Chairman's performance in light of those goals and objectives, and, either as a committee or together with the other independent directors, determine and approve the Executive Chairman's compensation level based on this evaluation.
-In determining the long-term incentive component of the Executive Chairman's compensation, the Committee shall consider the Company's performance and relative stockholder return, the value of similar incentive awards to chief executive officers at comparable companies, and the awards given to the Company's Executive Chairman in past years. - 3.
-To make recommendations to the Board of Directors with respect to non-Executive Chairman compensation, incentivecompensation plans and equity-based plans.
-The Committee shall also provide oversight of management's decisions concerning the performance and compensation of other Company officers. - 4.
-To review the Company's incentive compensation and other stock-based plans and recommend changes in such plans to the Board of Directors as needed.
-The Committee shall have and shall exercise all the authority of the Board of Directors with respect to the administration of such plans. - 5.
-To produce this compensation committee report on executive compensation to be included in the Company's proxy statement. - 6.
-To review on an annual basis director compensation and benefits.
+- To assist the Board of Directors in developing and evaluating potential candidates for executive positions, including the Executive Chairman, and to oversee the development of executive succession plans. - To review and approve corporate goals and objectives with respect to compensation for the Company's Executive Chairman, evaluate the Executive Chairman's performance in light of those goals and objectives, and, either as a committee or together with the other independent directors, determine and approve the Executive Chairman's compensation level based on this evaluation.
+In determining the long-term incentive component of the Executive Chairman's compensation, the Committee shall consider the Company's performance and relative stockholder return, the value of similar incentive awards to chief executive officers at comparable companies, and the awards given to the Company's Executive Chairman in past years. - To make recommendations to the Board of Directors with respect to non-Executive Chairman compensation, incentivecompensation plans and equity-based plans.
+The Committee shall also provide oversight of management's decisions concerning the performance and compensation of other Company officers. - To review the Company's incentive compensation and other stock-based plans and recommend changes in such plans to the Board of Directors as needed.
+The Committee shall have and shall exercise all the authority of the Board of Directors with respect to the administration of such plans. - To produce this compensation committee report on executive compensation to be included in the Company's proxy statement. - · To review on an annual basis director compensation and benefits.